 Explain Chart

-Brewery Count and Median Age
+Brewery Count and Median Age - Joey

 We initially thought the median age of different counties would impact the brewery popularity within that area.
 As you can see by this scatter plot, there is a very weak negative (maybe even non-existent) correlation between the median age and brewery count per county.
 Our initial thoughts were inaccurate.

-Brewery County and Median Income
+Brewery County and Median Income - Joey

 We thought that the brewery market may be higher in areas where the median income was higher - hypothesizing more money per county would correlate with more brewery success.